 Wildlife at Montague Island

 A glorious spring morning on the water off Montague Island Narooma turned into an exciting wildlife spotting expedition.
-Whales, seals, dolphins and an abundance of bird life came out to make this one of our most memorable fishing trips.
+Whales, seals, dolphins and an abundance of bird life made this one of our most memorable fishing trips.

 A day’s charter fishing around Montague Island is always one of our must-do activities to entertain visitors.
 When our son and his friend visited from Berlin late in September we suggested there might be the possibility of seeing a whale or two.
 September is right in the middle of whale migration season.
 Locals and tourists alike gather on the headlands to watch the show as the whales pass by.

-Even so, we certainly didn’t expect to spend the day marvelling at a large pod of humpback whales who had stopped off to dine on krill on their annual trek south.
+Even so, we certainly didn’t expect to spend the day marvelling at a large pod of humpback whales who had stopped off to dine on krill.

 Humpback whales off Montague Island